Tips From The Pitch - Lagers

 Fermenting under pressure is a way to quicken fermentation timelines by fermenting hotter without the usual risk of “off-flavors”.
 Pressure reduces yeast growth which reduces metabolite production and inhibits some Acetyl-CoA formation.

-Yeast can be repitched, but Always Check The Viability
+Always Check The Viability Before Repitching

 • Start fermentation between 18-20°C (65-68°F)